MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_11-Implement_Monitoring.md

 1. On the Automation account blade, in the **Update Management** section, click **Update management** and click **Enable**.

     >**Note**: Wait for the installation to complete.
 This might take about 5 minutes.

+   > **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+   > - Navigate to the Lab Validation Page, from the upper right corner in the lab guide section.
+   > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

-#### Task 4: Review default monitoring settings of Azure virtual machines
+## Task 4: Review default monitoring settings of Azure virtual machines

-In this task, you will review default monitoring settings of Azure virtual machines
+In this task, you will review the default monitoring settings of Azure virtual machines

 1. In the Azure portal, search for and select **Virtual machines**, and on the **Virtual machines** blade, click **az104-11-vm0**.